Igglybuff/awesome-piracy/readme.md

 - [Mobdro](https://forum.mobilism.org/viewtopic.php?f=429&t=2720792&hilit=mobdro) Mobdro constantly searches the web for the best free video streams and brings them to your device.
 - [Cinema](https://forum.mobilism.org/viewtopic.php?t=2786441) a lot of Movies & TV/Shows to watch and download.
 - [Fildo](https://fildo.net/android/en/) Music streaming app
+- [TeaTV](https://teatv.net/) App for Android, Windows, and macOS for watching 1080p movies and TV shows for free

 ### Torrent Apps
 - [Transdrone](https://play.google.com/store/apps/details?id=org.transdroid.lite) Transdrone allows you to manage the torrents you run on your home server or seedbox.